 - must take reasonable steps to ensure that the strata manager’s employees comply with the Act

 - must have professional indemnity insurance to cover any loss arising from any act or omission of the strata manager

 - must inform the strata company in writing as soon as a they are aware that they will obtain a financial benefit which conflicts with their duty to the strata company (ie: a conflict of interest)

 - must inform the strata company in writing as soon as they are aware that they:

 - have received a commission or

-- are likely to receive a commission (such commission will have to be above a specified value and won’t include a small gift, such as a box of chocolates)
+- are likely to receive a commission (such commission will have to be above a specified value as set out in the regulations and won’t include a small gift, such as a box of chocolates)